alex-louvet/partitions/doc/visualization.md

 ![result image of approx_graphs.py](../img/approx_t.png)

-`draw_activity.py file1 file2` draw bar graphs from a list of number of violations representain the number of violation averaged over the runs with the same parameters
+`draw_activity.py file1 file2` draw bar graphs from a list of number of violations representing the number of violation averaged over the runs with the same parameters

 ![result image of draw_activity.py](../img/cob_16s.png)